A Trip to Sable Island – the Winners!

 Read more…

-Our website has the benefit of an enthusiastic group of contributors who are sharing memoirs, personal perspectives, and images.
-As this site continues to develop, featured articles, reviews and posts will present resources and information on the island’s natural history, research and monitoring programs, arts and culture, management and operations, community, visitors, and general goings-on.
-In addition to new content, some items that were originally published in the Green Horse Society’s website are being updated and moved into the Institute’s site.
+The Sable Island Institute has an enthusiastic group of contributors who share memoirs, personal perspectives, and images.
+On this site you will find information about Sable Island’s natural history, research and monitoring programs, arts and culture, management and operations, community, visitors, and general goings-on.

 A StoryMap experience presented by the Sable Island Institute and the Centre of Geographic Sciences.